top of page

 Kenyan Ugali with Chai Tea

-Ugali is a staple in Kenya and East Africa, made from maize flour cooked into a dense, dough-like consistency.
-It’s usually served as a side with vegetables, stews, or grilled meats.
+Ugali is a staple in Kenya and East Africa.
+It is made from maize flour cooked into a dense, dough-like consistency.
+Ugali is usually served as a side with vegetables, stews, or grilled meats.

 Drink pairing: Kenyan chai tea, brewed with black tea, milk, and spices like cardamom and cinnamon, pairs well with Ugali meals.
 The creamy, spiced tea contrasts the simple, starchy base of Ugali and enhances the overall meal.
 A mild pale ale can also be a good Western choice.